Bastian-Krause/labgrid/doc/getting_started.rst

 Optional Requirements
 ~~~~~~~~~~~~~~~~~~~~~
 labgrid provides optional features which are not included in the default
-`requirements.txt`.
-The tested library version for each feature is included in a
-seperate requirements file.
+installation.
 An example for snmp support is:

 .. code-block:: bash

-    labgrid-venv $ pip install -r snmp-requirements.txt
+    labgrid-venv $ pip install .[snmp]

 Onewire
 +++++++
 Onewire support requires the `libow` library with headers, installable on debian
 via the `libow-dev` package.
-Use the `onewire-requirements.txt` file to install
+Use the `onewire` extra to install the correct
-the correct onewire library version in addition to the normal installation.
+onewire library version in addition to the normal installation.

 SNMP
 ++++
 SNMP support requires to additional packages, `pysnmp` and `pysnmpmibs`.
 They
-are included in the `snmp-requirements.txt` file.
+are included in the `snmp` extra.

 Modbus
 ++++++
 Modbus support requires an additional package `pyModbusTCP`.
 It is included in
-the `modbus-requirements.txt` file.
+the `modbus` extra.

 ModbusRTU
 +++++++++
 Modbus support requires an additional package `minimalmodbus`.
 It is included in
-the `modbusrtu-requirements.txt` file.
+the `modbusrtu` extra.

 Running Your First Test
 -----------------------